-- The seasonal calendar used for the three identified seasons summer, winter and shoulder. - The time periods used in the OSL and the PM. - Where appropriate, GST.
+- The seasonal calendar used for the three identified seasons summer, winter, and shoulder. - The time periods used in the OSL and the PM. - Where appropriate, goods and services tax (GST).

-This section 0 lists the elements in each part of the MCL calculation, while the specific equations are discussed in sections 5 to 9 of these Procedures.
+This sectionclause 4 lists the elements in each part of the MCL calculation for Market Participants other than MNSPs, while the specific equations are discussed in sectionsclauses 5 to 9 of these Procedures.